AwesomenessXP/niche-ify/README.md

 ## Edge cases to consider with this algorithm:
 - [ ] All tracks in the playlist have the same artist
-    - will only return *one* track from one related artist
+    - Problem: will only return *one* track from one related artist
     - needs to diversify playlist with other artists

 - [ ] Current artist has no related artist array and/or meets the criteria